Bruce and Gail Cushing knew they had a diverse property before they started connecting with forestry professionals.

 Bruce has also left trees he has cut to lay on the ground, a wildlife habitat tip he received from Audubon New York staff.
 “Many forest breeding birds need complex structure on the forest floor so they can nest and forage safely.
 Ruffed Grouse will also use downed logs for drumming,” said Suzanne Treyger, forest program manager for Audubon New York.

-The enhanced forest habitat created from felled trees resulted in Bruce and Steve finding an active Ruffed Grouse nest on the ground in early May.
+The enhanced forest habitat created from felled trees resulted in Bruce and Steve finding an active Ruffed Grouse nest on the ground in early spring.
 It was the first time either had found a Ruffed Grouse nest, as they are very well camouflaged and hidden.
 A few weeks after discovering the nest, Bruce saw an adult grouse and 5-6 chicks in another area of his property.

 Thanks to their participation in Woods, Wildlife, and Warblers (WWW), a multi-state partnership with Audubon, VT Woodlands Association, and New York Forest Owners Association, among others, the Cushings also receive resources and tools to enhance forest habitat and health.
 “The biggest adjustment for me, which I learned through WWW, is leaving behind snags and downed material,” said Bruce.
 “All that used to be firewood.
 Last year a big oak blew over in a storm.
 Since learning WWW practice, instead of burning it all as firewood, where it would be forever gone up in smoke, I’ll get to watch it rot and bring life back to my forest for thirty plus years.
 The snags I can watch for years before they come to the ground.
 I can put aluminum tags on blow downs etc. and track how long a log has been down and become a new life breeder.